Louis Rosoor: Biography

 He was one of Le Violoncelle magazine's contributors since its first edition in March 1922.

-He recorded in 1933 by Gramophone-His Master's Voice (K-6960 et K-7027).
+He recorded in 1933 for the Gramophone Company France (K-6960 et K-7027).
 His interpretations were broadcast on the "T.S.F." radio (1933–1938).

 He was the author of a transcription of seven Bach Inventions called "Sept pièces pour deux violoncelles concertants ou pour violon et violoncelle – sans accompagnement de piano", still edited today.

 He transcribed the Mozart Sonata for bassoon and cello (K.292/196c) into a cello concerto.

 Main founder of the Society of Chamber Music of Bordeaux, he remained, as well as his wife Marie-Valentine, Technical Adviser for a long time.
 Louis Rosoor has been an outstanding actor in the musical activity of Bordeaux in the first half of the 20th century.